qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 ## Project Overview

-The project was designed to simulate an end-to-end cloud data architecture.
+The project is designed to simulate an end-to-end cloud data architecture.
 Raw Bitcoin Fear & Greed Index data was ingested into Azure Data Lake Storage, processed through an Azure data warehouse layer, and refined into a Data Mart for analytics.
 The primary goal of the analysis is to understand how fear and greed sentiment values correlate with Bitcoin closing prices and trading volume.
 Additionally, the project aims to identify patterns such as periods of extreme fear leading to price drops or whether extreme greed aligns with market rallies.Here I am going to Analyze Bitcoin Market Emotions with Data-Driven Insight.

 ## Data Sources
 [bitcoinfearandgreedindex.csv](https://github.com/user-attachments/files/23736622/bitcoinfearandgreedindex.csv)